-The Kalavasos Project consolidates 8 former mines and 13 massive sulphide deposits within a recognized VMS district located north of Larnaka.
-The Company has identified multiple target types within the current portfolio for evaluation including remnant Mineral Resources left following premature closure of some mines.
+The Kalavasos Project, consolidates 14 massive sulphide deposits within a recognized VMS camp located north of Larnaka.
+The Company has identified multiple target types within the current portfolio for evaluation including remnant Mineral Resources left following premature closure of some of the mines.

-- The Kalavasos Project comprises two contiguous exploration licences covering a combined area of 8.75km2.
+- The Kalavasos Project comprises 5 contiguous licences covering a combined area of 18.45km2

 - Recorded production included 4.68 million tonnes at >1.0% Cu.